slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On scars and wounds

 <!--
-> *"Words can’t hurt you, they can only hurt your image of you."  -- Naval Ravikant [1974]*

 - i don’t hide my scars. they are proof that i showed up for life. and fought.
 - if you don’t heal what hurt you, you’ll bleed on people who didn’t cut you.
 -->